torbsto/kafka-salsa/README.md

 We anticipate two advantages in comparison to the first approach.
 First, write operations should be more efficient because they do not require the updating of the adjacency list.
 Additionally, SALSA's read operations only require a sample of the data.
 With this approach, we can generate a list with positions and only read these.
 In the first approach, all adjacent nodes have to be read from the state store.

 ### Sampled
 This approach is based on the range key approach.
 However, we sample the user-tweet interactions by performing reservoir sampling [11] as proposed by Jin [3].
 Reservoir sampling is a method to sample streaming data.
-As shown in figure **XX**, there is a buffer with a fixed size.
+As shown in Figure 2, there is a buffer with a fixed size.
 The sampling method writes each element into the buffer until the buffer is full.
 Then, it computes a probability with that an incoming element is written into the buffer.
 The probability is calculated by dividing the size of the buffer by the number of seen elements.
 Reservoir sampling chooses a random index at which it replaces the old value.

+#### Figure 2: Reservoir sampling with buffer size three
 <p align="center">
 <img src="https://user-images.githubusercontent.com/17516685/64905756-24801100-d6dd-11e9-88f6-f37689fa1bfc.jpg" alt="reservoir sampling">
 </p>